What is cholesterol?

 What is the difference between “good” cholesterol and “bad” cholesterol?

-Triglycerides are another type of fat in your blood.
-When you eat more calories than your body can use, it turns the extra calories into triglycerides.
+your blood.
+When you eat more calories than your body can use, it turns

 Changing your lifestyle (diet and exercise) can improve your cholesterol levels, lower LDL and triglycerides, and raise HDL.